Smart Choices and the Selection Monad: A language of choices and rewards

 Note that $\SOp(M) = \SOp(\Op(M))$.
 (This follows from the form of the definition of the optimizing operational semantics and the fact that $\Op^2(M) = \Op(M)$.)

 While the operational semantics is defined by a global optimization over all strategies, it can be equivalently given locally without reference to any strategies.
-We first need two lemmas, whose straightforward proofs we omit: \begin{lemma} Given functions $X \xrightarrow{g} Y \xrightarrow{\gamma} \R$, for all $u,v \in X$ we have
+We first need two lemmas.
+Their statements use the $\max{\gamma}$ infix notation introduced in Definition~\ref{maxdef}.
+We omit their straightforward proofs. \begin{lem} Given functions $X \xrightarrow{g} Y \xrightarrow{\gamma} \R$, for all $u,v \in X$ we have